- July 29, 1981

 As a two-time World champion, Fernando Alonso is the most successful and most popular Formula 1 driver from Spain.
 He won F1 title in 2005 and 2005, both times with Renault.

-Outside Formula 1, Alonso joined Toyota Gazoo Racing for the 2018-2019 FIA WEC superseason, winning Le Mans 24 Hours in his first attempt in June 2018.
+In 2018, Alonso joined Toyota Gazoo Racing for the 2018-2019 FIA WEC superseason, winning Le Mans 24 Hours in his first attempt in June 2018.
+That made him a candidate for winning the Triple Crown of Motorsport (Monaco Grand Prix, Le Mans and Indianapolis 500).
+He made an Indy 500 debut in 2017 and will return again in 2019.

 Alonso won the World junior kart championship title